U.S. stalling massive IMF liquidity boost over Iran, China - sources

 “Nothing is off the table,” IMF chief economist Gita Gopinath told Reuters on Tuesday.

-Reporting by David Lawder and Andrea Shalal; Editing by Andrea Ricci and Tom Brown
+Reporting by David Lawder and Andrea Shalal; Additional reporting by Gabriel Crossley in Beijing; Editing by Andrea Ricci, Tom Brown and Catherine Evans